-Tangible capital assets
+h) Tangible capital assets

-Tangible capital assets consist of the library collection, furniture, vehicle and information technology equipment.
+Tangible capital assets consist of the library collection, information technology equipment, furniture and vehicle.
 The library collection and information technology equipment are pooled throughout the year into major groups and an average cost attributed.
 Furniture and vehicle are recorded at historical cost to acquire and put in service.